-These condensed consolidated interim financial statements, re presented in Colombian pesos, which is the functional currency of the Group parent Company that corresponds to the principal economic environment this Company operates in.
-The figures shown have been rounded up to the nearest figure in million pesos and are presented in millions of pesos, therefore, totals and subtotals could not correspond exactly to the accumulated figures.
+These condensed consolidated financial statements are presented in Colombian pesos, which is the functional currency of the Group parent Company that corresponds to the principal economic environment this Company operates in.
+The figures shown have been rounded up to the nearnest figure in million pesos and are presented in millions of pesos, therefore, totals and subtotals could not correspond exactly to the accumulated figures.